-That’s where my dad came in.
+That’s where Telly’s dad came in.

-Big Stash and Lil’ John were on the show, too, more than my dad was, and they were all friends.
-My parents used to go to Hoolihan and Big Chuck’s house parties and we used to have Lil ‘John over for spaghetti dinners.
-Lil’ John was actually a very small man who could eat a lot of spaghetti.
+Big Stash and Lil’ John were on the show, too, more than Fred was.
+That’s how he met them.
+They were all friends in no time.
+Fred and Alma went to Hoolihan and Big Chuck’s house parties and they used to have Lil ‘John over for spaghetti dinners.
+Lil’ John was a very small man who could eat a lot of spaghetti.

 “Well now me and Homer Jones and Big John Taley, had a big crap game goin’ back in the alley, and I kept rollin’ them sevens, winnin’ all them pots,” was how the song went.

 “My luck was so good, I could do no wrong, I just kept on rollin’ and controllin’ them bones, and finally they just threw up their hands and said, when you hot, you hot, and I said, yeah.
 When you’re hot, you’re hot, and when you’re not you’re not, put all that money in an’ let’s roll ‘em again, when you’re hot you’re hot, La, la, la, La, la, la, when you’re hot, you’re hot.”

 They acted out the words to the song.
 Big Chuck rolled the dice.
 Fred was the sheriff.
 The Hoolihan gang would be shooting craps on the street and Fred busts them.
 Later when they are all in court the judge tells them he is going to throw the book at them, except when he throws the book, he actually hits Fred, who is the sheriff, in the head by mistake.

 “You’re out of order!” the judge said, pounding his gavel.